 Quraisyah (Q): We first met as trainees at the Home Team Academy in 2014.
-However, we did not speak to each F: Personally, I do not believe in pushing my children to other much back then, except for the occasional 'hello' if we happened to see each other.
+However, we did not speak to each other much back then, except for the occasional 'hello' if we happened to see each other.
 We reconnected when we were posted to Bedok Division in 2015.
-At that time.
-Fazlin was on a six-month attachment at Bedok Division Investigation Branch prior to his posting to Ang Mo Kio Division as an Investigation Officer and I was serving in Marine Parade Neighbourhood Police Centre's Ground Response Force.
+At that time, Fazlin was on a six-month attachment at Bedok Division Investigation Branch prior to his posting to Ang Mo Kio Division as an Investigation Officer and I was serving in Marine Parade Neighbourhood Police Centre's Ground Response Force.